 Birthday Scene: 12 Hard Lessons I Learned this Year

 In this post, I’ll share the 12 most powerful lessons that have reshaped my life.
-I hope that, in reading them, you might find lessons that resonate with your own life and inspire deeper reflection on your personal journey of growth.
+I hope that, in reading them, you might find lessons that resonate with your own life and inspire deeper reflection on your journey of growth.

 1. My past is mine, not me: